(Look HERE for rotation projects!)

 Current Projects

 The underlying cellular composition of the heart is surprisingly poorly understood.
 Different groups, using different techniques and different model systems have reported wildly different proportions of cardiomyocytes to non-cardiomyocytes as well as different compositions of the non-cardiomyocyte component of the heart.
 Missing in these analyses is a study of how genetic backgrounds can lead to differences in cellular composition of heart tissue.
-By leveraging the structure of the HMDP and performing RNAseq and RRBS at a single-cell level, we aim to obtain estimates for cell-type composition in the heart across the entire HMDP and identify candidate genes and loci which lead to these changes.
+We are using a combination of single-cell and single-nucleus datasets pulled from the heart, paired with population-scale bulk RNAseq datasets from the HMDP, CC, and GTEx populations to obtain estimates for cell-type composition in the heart across the entire HMDP and identify candidate genes and loci which lead to these changes.

 A curious feature of mammalian cardiomyocytes is that the vast majority of them contain more than 2 copies of DNA within them.
 Pigs, for instance, have 2 or more nuclei present in over 95% of their cardiomyocytes.
 Prior work by us and collaborators have demonstrated that the percent of cells that are multinucleated across the HMDP strains are under genetic control.
 We identified a gene, Tnni3k, whose deletion affects multinucleation.
 Tnni3k was also identified by Doug Marchuk’s group at Duke as a driver of heart failure.
 Using a combination of single cell and spatial transcriptomics, we are trying to understand the links between multinucleation in cardiomyocytes and cardiac dysfunction.